The Blaschke conjecture and great circle fibrations of spheres: The moving frame

 \subsection{Structure equations of a geodesic foliation in a flat projective structure}

-Let the Roman indices $i,j,k,l$ run from $2$ to $2n+1$.
-Inside $G$ we have a subgroup $\Gcircle$ consisting of matrices of the form
+Let the Roman indices \(i,j,k,l\) run from \(2\) to \(2n+1\).
+Inside \(G\) we have a subgroup \(\Gcircle\) consisting of matrices of the form

-with $\det = 1$ and
+with \(\det = 1\) and

-This is the subgroup of all elements of $G$ which preserve the oriented plane spanned by $e_0$ and $e_1.$ Under the map $G \to S^{2n+1}$, this subgroup projects to the oriented great circle which is the image of the $e_0, e_1$ plane.
-This subgroup satisfies

-as do all of its left translates, by left invariance of the Maurer--Cartan 1-form.
-Thus the geodesics (the great circles) are the curves in the sphere which are the projections of the integral manifolds of
+This is the subgroup of all elements of \(G\) which preserve the oriented plane spanned by \(e_0\) and \(e_1.\) Under the map \(G \to S^{2n+1}\), this subgroup projects to the oriented great circle which is the image of the \(e_0, e_1\) plane.
+This subgroup satisfies \( \omega^i = \gamma^i_1 = 0 \) as do all of its left translates, by left invariance of the Maurer--Cartan 1-form.
+Thus the geodesics (the great circles) are the curves in the sphere which are the projections of the integral manifolds of \( \omega^i = \gamma^i_1 = 0 \) in \(G\).
+The manifold \(G/\Gcircle\) is the manifold of all oriented great circles on the sphere \(S^{2n+1}\).